-Wood frog adults use a different habitat for hibernation.
+Wood frog adults use a different habitat for hibernation and may return close to the same site every year.
 This adult female frog was tracked to her hibernaculum-or hibernating depression-in a well drained upland forest.
 They burrow just below the leaf litter in shallow depressions where, during the winter, up to 2/3 of their body will freeze solid.

-Again, if we don't have good snow pack and we have a very cold winter, wood frog mortality may be high.
+Again, if we don't have good snowpack and we have a very cold winter, wood frog mortality may be high.